 Virginia Western Community College is a two-year institution of higher education established under a state-wide system of community colleges in the Commonwealth of Virginia, and serving an area within driving distance of the City of Roanoke.
 This includes the cities of Roanoke and Salem, the southern portion of Botetourt County, the northern portion of Franklin County, and the counties of Craig and Roanoke.
-The areas covered have a population of approximately two hundred fifty thousand, with a heavy projected growth within the next 25 years.
+The areas covered have a population of approximately two hundred fifty thousand.